Faster Kill Pussycat

 "Faster Kill Pussycat" is the first single from British producer Oakenfold's second studio album, A Lively Mind (2006).
 The song features American actress Brittany Murphy's vocals and was co-written by singer-songwriter Kelli Ali (former vocalist of British trip hop group Sneaker Pimps).
 The title of the track is a play on the title of the 1965 film Faster, Pussycat!
 Kill!
 Kill!.

 "Faster Kill Pussycat" peaked at number seven on the UK Singles Chart in June 2006, becoming Oakenfold's second top-10 hit in the United Kingdom.
-The single reached number one on the US Billboard Hot Dance Club Play chart and number two on the Billboard Hot Dance Airplay chart.
-It also entered the top 20 in Ireland and New Zealand.
+The single reached number one on the US Billboard Dance Club Play chart and number two on the Billboard Hot Dance Airplay chart.
+It also entered the top 20 in Ireland and New Zealand, as well as on the Australian ARIA Dance Chart.

 Music video

 The music video, shot on the rooftop of a parking garage in downtown Los Angeles, features Brittany Murphy dancing with scenes of Paul Oakenfold as a DJ and a wild crowd.
 Directed by Jake Nava, it premiered on television in May 2006 and was a pre-loaded video on Microsoft's Zune.